sthysel/pandashells/README.md

          Thur  2.980333
   </code></pre>

-Joining files by key fields (based on pandas merge)
+Join files on key fields
 ----
+Pandashells can join files based on a set of key fields.
+This example uses only one field as a key, but like the pandas merge function on which it is based, multiple key fields can be used for the join.

 * Show poll resultes for the 2008 election
   <pre><code>